Berea, Gauteng: Jewish community

 For much of the twentieth century, the area was home to a significant Jewish community.
 Berea Shul was consecrated in 1968.
 A year earlier, the shul commissioned Herman Wald to design and create a sculpture.
 From sheet copper, Wald designed a large pair of wings.
 They were installed above the ark and surrounded a plaque of the Ten Commandments.
-The late Rabbi Morris Swift, a prominent champion of halachic law, also served the congregation for a time.
+Rabbi Morris Swift, a prominent advocate of halachic law, also served the congregation for a time.
 Colin Tatz, who would later become a prominent public intellectual in Australia, was born and raised in Berea.
 He had his Bar Mitzvah at Berea Shul, and later married his wife there.
 Tatz had lived on Honey Street, where the doctor Sydney Cohen, father of writer Roger Cohen, was born and raised.

 The neighbourhood was also home to the Etz Chaim Shul.
 As most Jewish residents eventually migrated to the northern suburbs, the synagogues were de-consecrated and the old Berea Shul building now houses a church.

 Barney Barnato, the Jewish diamond magnate, built an impressive mansion in Barnato Park in Berea.
 The mansion was later used by Johannesburg School for Girls, before being demolished in 1963.

 The Jewish photographer David Goldblatt also took apartheid-era photos in Berea.

 In 1902, Corona Lodge was built as a Masonic Society Lodge.
 The Lodge later fell out of use and was then used by the local Jewish community.
 The lodge was used by the precursor to the Yeshiva College of South Africa, which was established in 1953.
 The Yeshiva Katanah divided classes between Corona Lodge and the Beth Hamedrash Hagadol in Doornfontein.
 Afternoon classes were held at the lodge under the supervision of Rabbi Michel Kossowsky, an Eastern European Talmudic scholar who had settled in South Africa during the Holocaust, and Rabbi Baruch Rabinowitz.
 The subjects the rabbis taught classes around Talmud, Mishnah, Prophets, Laws and Customs and Ethics of Judaism.